willinabus/app-template-custom-shipping-rates/README.md

 [Wix apps](https://dev.wix.com/docs/build-apps) enhance the functionality of Wix sites by adding new features such as custom pages, dashboard components, third-party integrations, or site analytics.
 Starting with an app template fast-tracks the development process, providing a working foundational app that developers can modify and build upon.
 This approach saves valuable time, allowing for a quick transition from concept to a fully functional app.

-Learn more about [Wix app templates](https://dev.wix.com/docs/build-apps/developer-tools/templates-and-examples/get-started-from-an-app-template) and explore our growing [template collection](https://dev.wix.com/apps-templates).
+Learn more about [Wix app templates](https://dev.wix.com/docs/build-apps/get-started/templates/get-started-from-an-app-template) and explore our growing [template collection](https://dev.wix.com/apps-templates).

 ## Template features

 This Wix app template incorporates the following features:

-+ **Self-hosting:** Develop and host an app on any platform, and integrate with Wix using the Wix Dev Center.
++ **Self-hosting:** Develop and host an app on any platform, and integrate with Wix using the App Dashboard.
 + **OAuth:** Secure authentication flow following Wix's guidelines.
 + **Wix Design System:** Utilize Wix's reusable React components for a cohesive user experience consistent with Wix's design standards.
 + **Wix Dashboard SDK:** Integrate custom dashboard components with the Wix site dashboard.